hporro/Spirographs/README.md

 ## Contributing

 Feel free to contribute via pull requests, or sending an email to make suggestions.

+## TODO

+There is a TODO list at projects tab of the repository if you want to check it out.